This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Calcitonin: This helps prevent the breakdown of bone and increases bone density.

 - Hormone replacement therapy: You may be given estrogen to bring your level back to normal.
-Caregivers will monitor you closely while you use this medicine.
+Healthcare providers will monitor you closely while you use this medicine.

 - Other medicines: These may include medicines to treat depression, mood changes, abnormal heartbeat, or low blood pressure.